Updated on: 10/6/2021

 How is Pain and Suffering Calculated?

 One of the most common forms of damages resulting from an accident case is pain and suffering.
 Specifically, pain and suffering refers to all of the physical, emotional, and psychological pain that a victim has suffered as a result of the accident.

 Many people who contact Davis Law Group about a potential personal injury claim ask about pain and suffering.
 Specifically, many people wish to know how exactly the pain and suffering component of a personal injury claim might be calculated, in order to get a better idea of their case and the potential outcome they may experience.

 Because pain and suffering is a subjective claim to make, it is very difficult to put a hard and fast rule on how the level of damages might be calculated.
 In fact, there is no actual formula for pain and suffering in accident cases, and any attorney who tells you otherwise is likely not acting in your best interests.

 Contact an Attorney to Learn Your Rights

 If you or a loved one has been injured in an accident and are facing costly medical bills and other financial losses, it may be in your best interests to at least consult with a personal injury attorney.
 Davis Law Group offers free case evaluations to anyone who has been involved in an accident, and there is no obligation to hire us by requesting a free case review.

-Use the confidential contact form on this page or call our Seattle office at (206) 727-4000 today to request a free case evaluation and learn more about your legal rights.
+Use the confidential contact form on this page or call our Seattle car accident attorneys at (206) 727-4000 today to request a free case evaluation and learn more about your legal rights.
 Our award-winning legal team will help you determine if hiring an attorney might be beneficial for your case, or if you may be able to handle the claim on your own without an attorney’s help.